FirenziaF/STARTUP-FUNDING-ANALYSIS/README.md

 ## Project Objective

-The objective of this project is to analyze a startup dataset and derive valuable insights about the dynamics and characteristics of startups.
+The objective of this project is to analyze a startup dataset and derive valuable insights into the dynamics and characteristics of startups.
 By exploring funding trends, industry preferences, geographical distribution, and success metrics, we aim to provide actionable knowledge for entrepreneurs, investors, and policy-makers.
 The findings will contribute to a deeper understanding of the startup landscape and support informed decision-making to foster the growth of the startup ecosystem.

 ## Dataset
 The dataset used in this project consists of features related to startups, including funding details, investment amounts, funding rounds, and industry groups.
 The target variable is the operating status of the startups, which can be categorized as "closed," "operating," or "acquired."
 The dataset contains a combination of numerical and categorical features.